Converting 150 Degrees Fahrenheit to Celsius: A complete walkthrough

 Q: Why are there two different temperature scales?

 A: The Fahrenheit scale was developed earlier and was historically prevalent in many parts of the world.
-The Celsius scale, with its more logical and consistent intervals, gained popularity due to its scientific advantages and international adoption.
+Which means the Celsius scale, with its more logical and consistent intervals, gained popularity due to its scientific advantages and international adoption.
 Both scales continue to be used, although Celsius is more widely accepted internationally.

 Q: Can I convert Celsius to Fahrenheit?